 These are all really important questions you need to ask yourself before purchasing a CPU.
 Assuming you plan on gaming with your PC, this is one area of the build that you are not going to want to cheap out on.
 However, there are great CPU options out there for those of you that are building your PC on a budget.

 Budget $100 CPU

-There are a lot of really great modern CPU’s at this price point including the AMD Ryzen 3 3100.
-This 4 core 8 thread Zen 2 architected processor is great at handling most modern applications along with some newer games.
+There is a lot of really great modern CPUs at this price point, including the AMD Ryzen 3 3100.
+This 4-core, 8-thread Zen 2 architected processor is great at handling most modern applications along with some newer games.
 It is also compatible with a wide range of motherboards that feature the AM4 socket.

 Average $200 CPU

 When building a great gaming PC on a budget, one must take price and performance into consideration.
 This is why I think $200 is the perfect sweet spot for investing in a CPU for your next gaming PC.
 If you are looking for a great value CPU for under $200, check this article out on the best CPUs under $200.